nzielln/animator/animation/resources/README.md

 Our [Animation](../src/cs5004/animator/model/Animation.java) interface represents an animation program.
 It's implemented in the AnimationImpl class as `HashMap<Shape, List<Transformation>>`.
-We chose to use a hashmap so that we had a clear connection between our shapes and the different transformation that would be applied to the them in during the program.
+We chose to use a hashmap so that we had a clear connection between our shapes and the different transformation that would be applied to them in during the program.
 Our implementation of the list ensures that we don't have overlapping transformations of the same type being applied to the same shape object.